wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :::{dropdown} Assignment I answers
 :class-container: answers
 :open:
-a.
-Why are the topologies of the bootstrap consensus and that of the most parsimonious tree not the same? \
+1. Why are the topologies of the bootstrap consensus and that of the most parsimonious tree not the same?
 **Probably because they are un-rooted or rooted differently.
 In case an outgroup is known, rooting it with that would probably give it same or at least congruent topologies.
 Alternatively, when rooted properly, it could still be that some weak nodes in the parsimony tree didn’ t make it in the bootstrap consensus.
 This would also cause topology changes, though not necessarily incongruence.**
-b.
-What does the polytomy in your condensed bootstrap tree represent? \
+2. What does the polytomy in your condensed bootstrap tree represent?
 **That there not enough synapomorphies in the MSA to resolve the -now collapsed- nodes in the polytomy.
 Alternatively, it could also bet he cases that there are enough, but conflicting, synapomorphies.
 That way you would also get a polytomy.**
 :::